Naming conventions for metrics and dimensions 🔗

 To ensure readability, keep names and values to 40 characters or less.

-The following are some examples of types of information that you can add to dimensions:
+See some examples of types of information you can add to dimensions:

 Categories rather than measurements: If doing an arithmetic operation on dimension values results in something meaningful, you don’t have a dimension.